 Research overview: Our research concerns at the understanding, predicting and optimising the mechanical response of composite materials via experimental, analytical and computational efforts.
 We aim at developing high fidelity models that can predict material performance and provide fundamental insight in a wide range of multidisciplinary challenges, from carbon fibre composites to carbon nanotube composites, from macro-scale to nano-scale, from mono-functional to multi-functional applications.
 Particularly, these research projects include:

 (1) proposing novel characterisation method to reveal the microstructures and deformation/failure mechanisms of composites operating over different length scale;

 (2) developing novel, robust and efficient models for the mechanical response of composites under impact or crush loading;

 (3) promoting a new generation of damage tolerant and multifunctional composites using carbon nanotube materials.

-(1) Mechanics of Composite Materials: fracture behaviour and finite element modelling of carbon fibre composites.
+(1) Mechanics of Composite Materials: plasticity, fracture, fatigue modelling of composite materials.